 - To support clinical audits.

 - To provide the mandated healthcare public health advice service to the local Clinical Commissioning Group (CCG).

 In secondary use cases, the information is used in such a way that individuals cannot be identified and personal identifiable details are removed as soon as possible in the processing of the data.
 There is clear separation of data resources between those people nominated to process these data and those that use the data for secondary analysis.
 Depending on the circumstances, the data will be anonymised or de-identified (pseudonymised).

 Anonymised data is information which does not identify an individual directly and which cannot reasonably be used to determine identity.
 Anonymisation does not allow information about the same individual to be linked in the same way that pseudonymisation does and is therefore more likely to be used for ‘one-off queries’ of data rather than consistent trend analysis.

 Pseudonymisation (also known as de-identification) refers to the process of replacing personally identifiable information relating to a patient/service user with an alternative ‘identifier’ (such as a randomised reference number instead of their unique NHS number) in order that their data can be analysed appropriately (for example as part of trend analysis) without their personal identifiable data being disclosed unnecessarily.

-Our policy on Pseudonymisation and Anonymisation can be found here.
+Our policy on Pseudonymisation and Anonymisation is set out below.